syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## Copy
-To copy the select the node or connector items from the diagram using the [Copy](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Copy) method.
+To copy the selected the node or connector items from the diagram, use the [Copy](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_Copy) method.
 To copy the selected items in the diagram, use the following code snippet.

 {% highlight c# %}
 SfDiagram diagram = new SfDiagram();